billylo1/NearDrop/README.md

 - You can change computer name
 - You can change notification type for incoming file requests.
 Instead of MacOS notification you can switch to Alert dialog style
 - Launch at Login
+- Files can be accepted and downloaded into Downloads folder automatically
 - Safe files can be opened automatically.
 Only Images and Plain Text files can be opened
 - Text and URL can be received.
 Both will be opened in separate window where user can copy, open in browser or save text as a file